robinbenitezmora/School-Library/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# My Enumerable Methods
+# OOP School Library

-> In this project, We have created our own version of Ruby’s enumerable methods.
+> In this project, we are going to build a school library app.
+We will be creating classes for students and teachers.
+Also, we will be creating a class for a book and a class for rentals.
+We will be creating a relationship between all the classes.

 ## Getting Started

-To get a local copy up and running follow these simple steps. git clone https://github.com/robinbenitezmora/My-Enumerable in your terminal
+To get a local copy up and running follow these simple steps. git clone https://github.com/robinbenitezmora/School-Library in your terminal

 ### Prerequisites
 - Ruby